thomas-haslwanter/statsintro/rst/statsDistributions.rst

 The *scale parameter* describes the width of a probability distribution.
 If s is large, then the distribution will be more spread out; if s is small then it will be more concentrated.
-If the probability density exists for all values of $s$, then the density (as a function of the scale parameter only) satisfies
+If the probability density exists for all values of *s*, then the density (as a function of the scale parameter only) satisfies

 .. math::   f_s(x) = f(x/s)/s,